verdaccio/website/website/translated_docs/pt-PT/cli-registry.md

 > Be aware npm configurations are valid on the classic version

-The classic version is able to regonize the `.npmrc` file, but, also provides their own configuration file named `.yarnrc`.
+The classic version is able to regonize the `.npmrc` file, but also provides their own configuration file named `.yarnrc`.

-To setup a registry create a file and define a registry.
+To set up a registry, create a file and define a registry.

 ```
 // .yarnrc